13i/Scrollbar/readme.md

 ## Installation

-We assume you have already included `Mootools` &amp Mootools
+We assume you have already included `Mootools` & `Mootools/Drag` in your page.

 In your `<HEAD>` :